My Journey To Natural Fiber Clothing

 In 2017, I started my journey of transitioning into 100% natural fiber clothing.
 This was not easy at all.

 The issue is that the natural fiber is only one aspect.
 Most of these clothes are still dyed with synthetic dyes.
 Most of them are at least, in part, made of plastic.
 Most importantly, nearly all of them are still a part of the industrial clothing system of exploitation and destruction.
 I wanted my clothes to represent a new way forward.
 I wanted my clothes to embody the regeneration of our Earth, rather than destruction.
 I am well aware that as humans we are all susceptible to subliminal programming.
 The more we see something around us, the more likely we are to accept it as “normal” or “okay”.
-Although purchasing at the thrift store is a relatively environmentally harmonious action, by wearing clothes from the industrial system, I will continue to subliminally program people that this industrial clothing system is all okay.
+Although purchasing at the thrift store is a relatively environmentally harmonious action, by wearing clothes from the industrial system, I would continue to contribute to subliminal programming that this industrial clothing system is all okay.
 As a person who is respected by many and looked to for answers, many people could see my clothing and not only be okay with it, but actually have positive feelings and beliefs for it through an association with me.
 So, wearing a pair of secondhand blue jeans, even though secondhand, plays a role in continuing the acceptance of this industrial clothing system.
 As I’ve shared, I am looking to break free from this entirely and to play a role in the liberation of humanity from these oppressive and exploitative systems.

 Over the five years from 2017 to 2022, I slowly wore through my synthetic clothes and replaced them with natural fiber clothes, many of the items sourced from thrift stores or given to me by others.
 By this time, my wardrobe was tiny.
 From 2016-2017, I owned just 111 items, 33 of which were clothing.
 In 2020, I simplified my life down to 44 items, 12 of which were clothing.
 Since then, I have accumulated more possessions, but my wardrobe has stayed relatively the same size.
-In May of this year, I owned around 12 clothing items and only one was synthetic – my swimming shorts.
-On May 10th of this year, I got rid of my last synthetic item of clothing and had accomplished my goal of wearing 100% natural fiber clothing.
+In May of 2023, I owned around 12 clothing items and only one was synthetic – my swimming shorts.
+On May 10th of 2023, I got rid of my last synthetic item of clothing and had accomplished my goal of wearing 100% natural fiber clothing.
 Yet, all of the clothes were industrially made.
 I didn’t know the source of any of the fabric.
 The dyes were all made of toxic chemicals.
 The threads, waistbands and some of the buttons were likely plastic.
 I was elated to be at this stage in my journey, yet I still had much work to do to be connected to my clothes.

 The Design of My Clothes